 Who Was Sarah Winchester?

-Born in Connecticut circa 1839, Sarah Winchester married into New Haven's Winchester family, known for its "gun that won the West."
-After her husband died, Winchester embarked on construction of a massive 160-room mansion in San Jose, California, reportedly guided by spirits, until her death in 1922.
+Sarah Winchester married into New Haven's Winchester family, known for its "gun that won the West."
+After her husband died, Winchester embarked on the construction of a massive 160-room mansion in San Jose, California, reportedly guided by spirits, until her death in 1922.
 The Winchester Mystery House today stands as a popular tourist attraction, thanks to its ornate, confounding interior and anecdotes of supernatural activity.

 Sarah Lockwood Pardee was born in 1839 (some sources say 1840) in New Haven, Connecticut, to Sarah Burns and Leonard Pardee.
 Her father managed the City Bathing House until finding success as a finish carpenter, providing financial security for the family.
 He also ran a progressive household, holding court with prominent abolitionists and freethinkers of the day.